Master of Science

 Department of Management, Leadership and Marketing

-Transforming you into a strategic thinking marketing professional who gets results.
+Transforming you into a strategic thinking marketing professional who gets results using the latest digital marketing tools and strategies.

 In this section

-An intensive and rewarding course, the MSc Marketing programme will provide you with the knowledge and insight to improve your skillset and current business offering, opening doors to further opportunity and results.
+An intensive and rewarding course, the MSc Marketing programme will provide you with the anlaytical and digital skills and knowledge to improve your employabilty, opening doors to further opportunity and allowing you to be results driven.

 Using the latest academic research and professional marketing practice, stay one step ahead when it comes to current market demands and trends and gain the confidence to make decisions that make a difference.